Engaging with the world around you: developing a profile

 Prior knowledge that will help with this topic

-• No formal prerequisites are required for this Entry 1 qualification.
-However, learners should be able to engage with basic communication and follow simple instructions with support.
+• No formal prerequisites are required for this qualification.
+However, learners should have some basic awareness of their environment and be able to engage with simple activities, even with support.
+Prior experience with routine tasks or social interaction can be helpful.

 Key Terminology